DaraDjango12/airbnb-clone-project/README.md

 This schema supports flexible, scalable data management for hosting, searching, and booking

+section called “Feature Breakdown”.

+List the main features (e.g., user management, property management, booking system, etc.) as outlined in the project overview.

+Provide a 2-3 sentence description of each feature, explaining how it contributes to the project.

+Commit and push the changes to your GitHub repository.

 This combination of technologies ensures a responsive, secure, and scalable Airbnb-like experience for users and hosts.